hm-lang/core/proposals/README.md

 to always swap out the old value (e.g., `x(New X: x): x`.
 If we want to readopt SFO, we should make it clear by requiring setters to return the old value only if `x(New X: x): {Old: x}` is used.

-TODO: use `patterns() I32` syntax more liberally if we like SFO stuff.

 ### dynamically determining arguments for a function